-The typical student is between the ages of 18-22.
+The "traditional" college student is thought to be between the ages of 18-21.
 However, this university appears to attract a majority of older students.
-At Bethel University Tennessee, 15.1% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
+At Bethel University Tennessee, 15.1% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank Bethel University Tennessee #361 in the nation for student age diversity.

 Bethel University Tennessee Age Diversity Chart

-Analyze the age range of Bethel University Tennessee undergraduates with the following chart.
+Analyze the age range of Bethel University Tennessee students with the following chart.

 Questions About Diversity

 - How is Bethel University Tennessee doing at supporting students from all financial backgrounds?

 Even a school with great racial, ethnic and geographic diversity may not be diverse when it comes to the economic backgrounds of their students.
 To get a better idea of how Bethel University Tennessee is supporting low-income students check the Financial Aid Page.

 - Is Diversity Important to Bethel University Tennessee?